Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### Acceptance tests

-* What is the defintion of done?
+* What is the definition of done?
 * In an ideal world, QA and stakeholders would collaborate to write these tests, and developers would review them
 * Business analyists write the happy path versions, where QA's write the unhappy path
 * Acceptance testing should be as late as possible, generally a few days before the feature is implemented